Updated on 2025-02-27 GMT+08:00

 • System disk encryption relies on the image.
 For details, see the Image Management Service User Guide.

-• Before you use the encryption function, you need to create an agency to grant KMS access rights to EVS.
+• Before using the encryption function, you need to create an agency to grant KMS access rights to EVS.
 If you have the right to grant the permission, grant the KMS access rights to EVS directly.
 After the KMS access rights have been granted, follow-up operations do not require the rights to be granted again.
 If you do not have this permission, contact a user with the security administrator permissions to grant KMS access rights to EVS, then repeat the preceding operations.

 • The encryption attribute of a disk cannot be changed after the disk has been created.

-For details, see EVS Encryption.
+For details, see Managing Encrypted EVS Disks.

 -